microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSApplication.md

 ### -IsFallbackPublicClient
 Specifies the fallback application type as public client, such as an installed application running on a mobile device.
-The default value is false which means the fallback application type is confidential client such as web app.
+The default value is false that means the fallback application type is confidential client such as web app.
-There are certain scenarios where Azure AD cannot determine the client application type (e.g.
-ROPC flow where it is configured without specifying a redirect URI).
+There are certain scenarios where Microsoft Entra ID can't determine the client application type (for example, ROPC flow where it's configured without specifying a redirect URI).
-In those cases Azure AD will interpret the application type based on the value of this property.
+In those cases Microsoft Entra ID interprets the application type based on the value of this property.

 ```yaml
 Type: Boolean